-Empty the microwave oven and clean inside it with a soft, damp cloth.
+1. Empty the microwave oven and clean inside it with a soft, damp cloth.
 Check for damage such as misaligned door, damage around the door or dents inside the oven or on the exterior.
-If there is any damage, please do not operate the unit it has been checked by an authorized WhirlpoolTM service technician and any repairs made.
+If there is any damage, please do not operate the unit until it has been checked by an authorized Whirlpools service technician and any repairs have been made.

 Put the oven on a cart, counter, table or shelf that is strong enough to hold the oven and the food and utensils you put in it.
 (The control side of the unit is the heavy side.
-Use care when handing.)
-The weight of Model MS1650XW is approximately 25.3 lbs (10.5 kg).
+Use care when handling.)
+The weight of Models MS1650XW and MS1651XW are approximately 23.2 lbs (10.5 kg).
 The weight of Model MS1451XW is approximately 23.1 lbs (10.4 kg).

-3. Do not block the rear air intake opening.
-Blocking the air intake opening can cause damage to the oven and poor cooking results.
-Make sure the microwave oven legs are in place to ensure proper air flow.
+3. Do not block the rear air intake openings and air vents on side and back of microwave oven.
+Allow a few inches of air circulation on side and back of oven where vents and intake openings are located.
+Blocking the air intake openings and air vents can cause damage to the oven and poor cooking results.
+Make sure the microwave oven legs are in place to ensure proper airflow.